Insights·Company deep-dive

 Anduril Industries is the leading venture-backed defense tech company in the United States, building AI-powered autonomous systems for the US military and allied forces.
-Its Series F in August 2024 priced the company at $28B, led by Founders Fund and Sands Capital.
+Its Series H in May 2026 priced the company at $61B ($5B raised, led by Thrive Capital / a16z), after 2025 revenue reached $2.2B (+100% YoY).

 For employees, the interesting dynamic is Anduril's revenue model.
 Unlike pure SaaS companies where revenue scales without headcount, Anduril's government contract business has longer sales cycles and recognition periods.
 This makes it less likely to see 5× revenue growth in a single year — but also more stable and harder to disrupt.